~~ Cantonese proverb

 Your domain name is critical to the foundation of your business – affecting your business name, your home on the web, and your email address.
 Owning a domain that is short, easy to remember, and related directly to your business could be the best marketing investment you ever make.

 A great name is like extra octane in a brand.
 A bad, boring, or sound-alike name won't necessarily kill a brands chances for success.
 In most cases however, it dramatically dilutes the brand equity and potency.
+Notes successful domain name broker Mike Mann, "Name recognition is what premium .Com domain names are all about too, and without it corporations may be history; Good branding, ability to be remembered, has tremendous long term value to a corporation.
+Contextual .Com domains are great business investments that only go up in value.
+They should be used to build really powerful profitable long term brands like the worlds best marketing people do."

 Tech Crunch writes "Domain names are important, and some might even say that a premium, memorable domain name is priceless.
 It’s become increasingly difficult to argue against businesses scooping up those short, relevant, easy-to-remember domain names when they’re available.
 Doing so can give your business, customers, and search engines a simple and quick way to find your business, along with the bonuses of brand protection and a potential increase in traffic, not unlike prominent placement in the yellow pages or the local shopping mall for brick-and-mortars. "

-The clearer you can be, the better.
+Again, the clearer you can be, the better.

 Discover how domain names are being applied to the advantage of fortune 500 Corporations worldwide